rancher/docs/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 _Available as of v2.2.0_

 In the Rancher UI, etcd backup and recovery for [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) can be easily performed.
-Snapshots of the etcd database are taken and saved either [locally onto the etcd nodes](#local-backup-target)or to a [S3 compatible target](#s3-backup-target).
+Snapshots of the etcd database are taken and saved either [locally onto the etcd nodes](#local-backup-target) or to a [S3 compatible target](#s3-backup-target).
 The advantages of configuring S3 is that if all etcd nodes are lost, your snapshot is saved remotely and can be used to restore the cluster.

 Rancher recommends configuring recurrent `etcd` snapshots for all production clusters.
 Additonally, one-time snapshots can easily be taken as well.